solarslurpi/GrowBuddies/docs/gus.md

 ### Using Rsync
-Rsync is a very useful utiity on the Raspberry Pi.
+Rsync is a very useful utility on the Raspberry Pi.
 I document my use here because I keep forgetting how to use it.
-Currently I am on a Windows PC.
-The challenge is to start an Bash session in the right directory.
+Currently, I am on a Windows PC.
+The challenge is to start a Bash session in the right directory.
-- open Explorer, go to the directory to use rsync, type in bash in the text field for the filepath.
+- open Explorer, go to the directory to use rsync, and type in bash in the text field for the file path.

 :::{figure} images/explorer_with_bash.jpg
 :align: center